foxlet/macOS-Simple-KVM/README.md

     -drive id=SystemDisk,if=none,file=MyDisk.qcow2 \
     -device ide-hd,bus=sata.4,drive=SystemDisk \
 ```
+> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and set up `-vnc` to use it.

 Then run `basic.sh` to start the machine and install macOS.
+Remember to partition in Disk Utility first!

 ## Step 2a (Virtual Machine Manager)
 If instead of QEMU, you'd like to import the setup into Virt-Manager for further configuration, just run `make.sh --add`.